 Murray J. McAllister

-Murray J. McAllister, PsyD, is the executive director of the Institute for Chronic Pain.
+Murray J. McAllister, PsyD, is the editor of the Institute for Chronic Pain.
 He holds a Doctor of Psychology degree in clinical psychology from Antioch University, New England, and a Master's degree in philosophy from the University of Oregon.
 Additionally, he is the clinical director of pain services for Courage Kenny Rehabilitation Institute (CKRI), part of Allina Health, in Minneapolis, MN.
 CKRI provides chronic pain rehabilitation services on a residential and outpatient basis.
 Dr. McAllister is a frequent presenter to conferences and is a published author in peer reviewed journals.
 His current research interests are in the relationships between fear-avoidance, pain catastrophizing, and perceived disability.

 Jay Tracy, PA-C, PsyD, is a retired clinical psychologist and a physician's assistant who specialized in the field of chronic pain rehabilitation.
 He worked as both a clinician and a director of various chronic pain rehabilitation programs.
 He has also held an adjunct professor post in the counseling psychology program at Bethel University in St. Paul, MN, where he taught graduate level neuropsychology and biological bases of behavior courses.
 He is the author of two books, Pain: It's Not All In Your Head; The Test Don't Show Everything and Pain: Nerves On Fire; Changing Neuropathic Pain.